-For coffee, there's always the chic Greenfield Coffee, right next to Raven Used Books, resplendent with wooden counters and wide street-side windows at which to enjoy a steaming mug of freshly brewed coffee.
+For coffee, there’s always the recently installed Greenfield Coffee, right next to Raven Used Books, resplendent with wooden counters and wide street-side windows at which to enjoy a steaming mug of freshly brewed coffee.

 Brad, Tamarra and their black lab mix Ketenbe are three locals who enjoy the benefits of Greenfield living every day.
 “I’ve been here for two years,” says Brad, “It’s a cool town.
 It’s definitely on the way up.”

 “I love Greenfield, but Ketenbe really loves Greenfield,” Brad laughs, “Especially the farmer’s market.”

 For those of you interested in the shopping scene look no further than Greenfield Center.
 There are several woman’s clothing stores, four jewelry stores, a record store and a number of other specialty stores.
 For instance, if you’re looking to buy a gift or if junior wants a new game, Greenfield Games will fulfill all of those gaming needs.

 “I wouldn’t leave without visiting Wilson’s Department Store.
 It’s one of the last independently owned department stores left in the country,” says Becky, “and make sure to take a peek at the kitchen goods.”

 If you’re feeling the need for a little bit of brainfood after all that shopping and dining, Greenfield has got you covered yet again.
 There are three local and privately owned bookstores quite literally right around the corner: World Eye Bookshop, Raven Used Books, and Federal Street Books.